fluid-project/infusion/build-scripts/build-README.txt

 Infusion Build System
 =====================

-The Infusion build system is a collection of Ant, Maven, and JavaScript-based scripts that are responsible for managing dependencies between parts of Infusion, concatenating and minifying scripts, and creating release packages of Infusion.
+The Infusion build system is a collection of Ant and JavaScript-based scripts that are responsible for managing dependencies between parts of Infusion, concatenating and minifying scripts, and creating release packages of Infusion.

 Builder